Expert Tax Attorney in Winston-Salem, NC

 Tax Law Attorney

-As a resident of Winston-Salem, you likely have an obligation to file a personal tax return with two government agencies.
-One with the state through the North Carolina Department of Revenue (NCDOR) and a federal one with the Internal Revenue Service (IRS).
-While there are a few exceptions to this rule, you may face tax evasion charges if you don't file a state or federal tax return or underreport your income, something like a gift or estate tax.
-According to the Brookings Institution, an estimated three-quarters of all federal taxes due go unpaid annually, and those who don't pay may potentially unnecessarily expose themselves to legal liability for not doing so.
+As a Winston-Salem resident, you are likely required to file personal tax returns with two government agencies: the North Carolina Department of Revenue (NCDOR) and the Internal Revenue Service (IRS).
+Failing to file a state or federal tax return or underreporting income, such as gift or estate taxes, can result in tax evasion charges.
+According to the Brookings Institution, an estimated three-quarters of all federal taxes owed go unpaid each year, leaving non-compliant taxpayers exposed to potential legal liabilities.

 • Tax underpayments